 My first impressions of Vaishali were created by Acharya Chatursen’s book “Vaishali ki Nagarvadhu”.
-The opulence described in the book and characters that you have heard about.
+The opulence described in the book and the characters that you have heard about.
 But probably do not know much about making the place very inviting for any history buff.
 On top of it, it is also the birthplace of Lord Mahavira.
 Hence the birthplace of Jainism.
 So it was a must visit place in Bihar for me.
 The place today nowhere resembles its past glory.
 I was happy to discover many interesting things that I had never heard about.
 Though people would associate Vaishali with Buddha and Mahaveer, to me it would always remain the city of Amrapali.